-Graduate Conference in Ethics and Public Affairs 2022
+Graduate Conference in Ethics and Public Affairs 2024

 Location: Room 2017 Dunton Tower, Carleton University

-The Call: Graduate students are invited to submit abstracts for presentations related to one or more aspects of our conference theme from the perspective of political philosophy, ethics, political science, economics, social work, law, public health, public policy, and other related fields.
+The Ethics and Public Affairs (EPAF) program at Carleton University is pleased to announce its eighth annual interdisciplinary graduate conference.
+This conference will be held in person on March 8 & 9, 2024, at Carleton University in Ottawa, Ontario.
+Graduate students are invited to submit abstracts for presentations related to one or more aspects of our conference theme, Mobilizing Justice: Toward Ethical Public Affairs, from the perspective of political philosophy, public health, law, ethics, political science, economics, public policy, and other relevant disciplines.

 The Graduate Conference in Ethics and Public Affairs conference is sponsored by the Ethics and Public Affairs programs at Carleton University.